One-loop mass corrections and decay widths of Type II heavy string states: Introduction

 \section{Introduction}

 The free string spectrum is highly degenerate.
 The degeneracy at level $N$ grows as $d(N) \approx e^{\beta_H \sqrt{N}}$ up to powers of $N$ \cite{Hagedorn:1965st}.
 As soon as one turns on interactions, \textit{i.e.}, at $g_s\neq 0$, all the massive states become unstable with respect to the decay into lower mass states and mix with each other compatibly with Lorentz invariance\footnote{See, {\it e.g.}, \cite{Bianchi:2003wx} for the case of $AdS$.}.
 Already at one-loop, one expects mass corrections and intricate mixing.
+This has already been pointed out in earlier pioneering works \cite{Sundborg:1988ai,Amano:1988ht}, where the authors commented on the difficulty of treating the divergence arising in this analysis.
 In particular, the imaginary part of the one-loop `amplitude' is expected to be finite and to capture the width of a given string state to decay into two lower mass states at tree level.
 The real part, instead, is infinite due to IR divergences and needs some regularization and renormalization \cite{Marcus:1988vs}.
 Relying on the $i\varepsilon$-prescription in string theory \cite{Witten:2013pra, Manschot:2024prc, Eberhardt:2023xck}, the task can be achieved at low level $N=2$ \cite{Sen:2016gqt,Stieberger:2023nol} or for special states, \textit{e.g.}, those in the first Regge trajectory (FRT) with maximal spin, that are unique in that they don't mix with other states in perturbation theory thanks to Lorentz invariance.\\

 It is tempting to conjecture that one-loop mixing among states (in the same representation of the Lorentz group) is captured by random matrices whose eigenvalues satisfy level repulsion, very much like nuclear resonances \cite{Wigner:1967qdh}.
 As a first step towards this ambitious goal, we will study the one-loop mass matrix in the NS-NS sector of the Type II superstrings (A or B doesn't make much of a difference) at level $N=3$ and $N=4$ and for FRT states up to level $N=10$.\\